aisudoapp/ai-model-providers/providers/groq/README.md

 | mixtral-8x7b-32768 | 30 | 14,400 | 5,000 | (No limit) |

-**Note:** The maximum tokens/context window on the 'groq-cc-base.json' is set to its highest value (131,072).
+**Note:** The maximum tokens/context window on the 'groq-cc-base.json' is set to 8.000.
 Please verify the model limits for the specific model you are using.

 ## On Demand Pricing